JoshSniderman/sqlalchemy-challenge/README.md

 ![map_chart](Images/MySQL_Proxy.png)

-This is fine for running simple programs within a closed netowrk or a self-contained server, but if this program were o the web or running on an external server, we run into security issues.
+This is fine for running simple programs within a closed network or a self-contained server, but if this program were on the web or running on an external server, we run into security issues.
 With the literal SQL querying language wriiten directly into the code, this querying code is exposed on the user end, meaning a hacker could easily modify the query to return any data from the server.
 Additionally, with the calling of the passwords from the personal system, as in the first cell, confidential information is also vulnerable.

 This is why we uses ***SQLAlchemy***, whose code looks more like this: